IngoSehnbruch/FlexTTS/README.md

 - Generated audio files are stored in `static/audio/` with unique filenames
 - Default port is 6969 (both in Docker and standalone mode)
 - CUDA GPU acceleration is used automatically if available (optional, but recommended)
+- On first start, the model is downloaded and saved to persistent storage (~1.9GB) before the app is ready to use
+- On container-startup, the xtts model is loaded into memory before the app is ready to use
+- On installing, the first build on a Pi5 will take up to 10-15 minutes (with a good internet connection)

 ## Development

 To run in debug mode, set `DEBUG=true` in your environment variables.
 This enables detailed logging.

 ## License